-- 1. Each group will be presented with a health situation.
-As a group students will hypothesize a list of 10 possible patient problems/concerns relevant to the situation. - 2.
-After hypothesizing a list of 10 different potential patient problems/concerns relevant to the situation students will identify the concept to which each potential problem/concern relates.
-The problems/concerns you select must relate to a minimum of five course concepts.
+1. Each group will be presented with a health situation.
+As a group, students will hypothesize a list of 10 possible patient problems/concerns relevant to the situation.

+- 2. After hypothesizing a list of 10 different potential patient problems/concerns relevant to the situation students will identify the concept to which each potential problem/concern relates.
+There must be five different course concepts used within the ten concepts cited.
 (10 marks) - 3.
-For each of the ten problems/concerns listed the group must describe specific information or data that they would need to collect in order to validate each issue.
-A minimum of four pieces of information or data should be included.
-(20 marks) - 4.
-An in-class 1 to 2 page handwritten description of the group process during the group problem-solving situation will be completed by each student and handed in to the tutor prior to the end of class (1130 hours).

-The group process description should include what went well, what did not go well, how the group problem-solved, how the group resolved conflicts, and the level of participation in the group.

-5. Item #4 above must be completed to receive marks for the group problem-solving situation.
+For each of the ten problems/concerns listed the group must describe specific information or data that they would need to collect in order to validate each problem.
+The validation process includes assessment and related hypothesized evidence.
+A minimum of four validations should be included for each problem.
+(One mark for each assessment with hypothesized evidence for a total of 40 marks).
+Only the first four validations listed will be marked. - 4.
+An in-class 1 to 2 page handwritten description of the group process during the group problem-solving situation will be completed by each student and handed in to the tutor by the end of class (1130 hours).
+The group process description should include what went well, what did not go well, how the group problem-solved, how the group resolved conflicts, and the level of participation in the group. - 5.
+Item #4 above must be completed to receive marks for the group problem-solving situation.

-v Written Assignment - Research and Nursing Practice Paper - 20% of Final Mark
+ν Written Assignment - Research and Nursing Practice Paper - 20% of Final Mark

 - 1. The purpose of the paper is to: - develop skill at using the library to find research studies related to a given topic. - introduce students to reading academic research studies. - develop the ability to reason and reflect. - introduce students to applying nursing knowledge and research to practice. - allow students to interact with health care professionals to determine if a selected research study is used in practice. - allow students to share research findings with health care professionals. - develop writing skills. - become familiar with APA format. - 2.
 The paper counts for 20% of the course mark.
-The entire paper is out of 70 marks.
+The entire paper is out of 80 marks.
 It must be word processed. - 3.
 A copy of the selected research study is to be submitted with the paper to your instructor at the beginning of class in Week 12.
-You will present your research study and paper to your group during class as scheduled within your group. - 4.
-10% of the maximum achievable mark will be deducted for each school day the paper is late. - 5.
+You will present your research study and paper to your group during class in Week 12 or 13. - 4.
+10% of the maximum achievable mark will be deducted for each school day the paper is late.
+25% will be taken off final paper percentage grade for plagiarism. - 5.
 The paper must be submitted to receive a mark for the course. - 6.
 Marks will be assigned for content, mechanics of writing and structure.
 The content of the paper refers to the thinking demonstrated by the student.
 Mechanics refers to sentence structure, grammar, verb tense, spelling and punctuation.
 Structure refers to tone and style of the paper, paragraph structure and APA format.